Best Sponge Filter For Betta

 - Higher flow rates are desired

-Why Choose a Sponge Filter for Your Aquarium – Main Benefits.
+Why Choose a Sponge Filter for Your Betta – Main Benefits.

 - If you are considering a planted tank sponge filters are a great choice as they remove far less CO2 from the water than HOB or Canister filters.
 Having more CO2 available for your plants will help your plants